 Next Generation WAF

-In an increasingly digital world, the security of web applications has become a top priority for businesses and organizations.
+In an increasingly digital world, web application security has become a top priority for businesses and organizations.
 As cyber threats continue to evolve, traditional security measures are often inadequate.
 This is where Next-generation Web Application Firewalls (Next-gen WAFs) come into play.
-They represent a significant advancement over traditional WAFs, providing enhanced security features and capabilities that are crucial for protecting modern applications.
-This article delves into the intricacies of Next-Gen WAFs, their differences from traditional WAFs, and their role in contemporary cybersecurity strategies.
+They represent a significant advancement over conventional WAFs, providing enhanced security features and capabilities crucial for protecting modern applications.

 What is a Next-Generation WAF?